- Level 3

 Course Benefits: Epilepsy Medication

-By completing the Epilepsy Awareness and Medication Course, participants will:
+By completing the Epilepsy Medication Administration Course, participants will:

-Learn about rescue medications, such as buccal Midazolam and rectal Diazepam, and how to use them correctly.
+- Learn about rescue medications, such as buccal/rectal medications, and how to use them correctly.

 Upon completion, participants will be better equipped to provide safe and effective care for individuals with epilepsy, improving their quality of life and overall well-being.